armStrapTools/armStrap/README.md

 The repository is located at https://archive.armstrap.net/apt/ and has the following suites avalables:

-* sunxi : This will be the main suite for version 1.x, while most of the feature are there, it is to be considered as unstable until version 1 is release.
+* sunxi : This is the main armStrap repository.

 Theses are the suites used by armStrap before version 1.
-They will be kept around for a while but probably not updated anymore.
+They will be kept around for a while but not updated anymore.
 * armStrap : General scripts and tools used by armStrap
 * armv6l : Specific scripts and tools for the armv6l architecture.
 * armv7l : Specific scripts and tolls for the armv7l architecture.